Finitely Generated Matrix Groups#

 • Sebastian Oehms (2018-07): Added _permutation_group_element_ (Issue #25706)

-• Sebastian Oehms (2019-01): Revision of github issue #25706 (github issue #26903 and github issue #27143).
+• Sebastian Oehms (2019-01): Revision of Issue #25706 (Issue #26903 and Issue #27143).

-class sage.groups.matrix_gps.finitely_generated.FinitelyGeneratedMatrixGroup_generic(degree, base_ring, generator_matrices, category=None)#
+class sage.groups.matrix_gps.finitely_generated.FinitelyGeneratedMatrixGroup_generic(degree, base_ring, generator_matrices, category=None)[source]#

 Bases: MatrixGroup_generic

-Return the \(i\)-th generator
+Return the \(i\)-th generator.

-The \(i\)-th generator of the group.
+OUTPUT: the \(i\)-th generator of the group

 EXAMPLES: